santipu03/escrow-dapp/readme.md

 ## Setup

-Install dependencies in the top-level directory with `npm install`.
+Install dependencies in the top-level directory with `yarn`.

 After you have installed hardhat locally, you can use commands to test and compile the contracts, among other things.
 To learn more about these commands run `npx hardhat help`.